aip956/Lab3_v2/README.md

 Added validation preventing duplicate skill objects from saving; 67% KO

 To do:

+adding indexing on name
-adding scoped sessions middleware in SQLAlchemy so same session is not used across muliple requests adding indexing on name adding more asynch to the routes adding nginx
+adding more asynch to the routes adding nginx adding scoped sessions middleware in SQLAlchemy so same session is not used across muliple requests; already done